+Beck’s work has been the subject of three solo museum exhibitions at The Trenton City Museum at Ellarslie (2007), The Maine Maritime Museum (2016) and the James A. Michener Art Museum (2021).
 Beck’s work has been presented in thirty solo gallery exhibitions, including the National Arts Club (New York), the Rosenfeld Gallery (Philadelphia), the Morpeth Gallery (Pennington and Hopewell, New Jersey), New Hope Arts Center, and the Gallery of Robert Beck (Lambertville, New Jersey).
 His paintings have been accepted to more than fifty juried exhibitions.
 Beck is currently represented by Morpeth Contemporary in Hopewell, New Jersey.

-Beck has received twenty-nine significant painting awards, was a finalist for the Pew Fellowship in 2000, and was awarded the Philadelphia Sketch Club Medal for Excellence and Contribution to the Arts by the oldest arts club in America in 2014.
+Beck has received thirty significant painting awards, was a finalist for the Pew Fellowship in 2000, and was awarded the Philadelphia Sketch Club Medal for Excellence and Contribution to the Arts by the oldest arts club in America in 2014.
 He was the Honored Artist at the 2017 Phillips’ Mill Exhibition and celebrated as the New Hope Arts Center Legacy Artist in 2018.

 Beck is known for painting in “visual essays,” in which he addresses a subject through multiple images.
 This includes work created live while traveling the Mississippi River on a towboat pushing barges, amidst a symphony orchestra during its performances, with a racing team in Europe, and traveling with doctors in Senegal.
 His paintings depicting life in the Maine Maritime community are his largest body of work with a single focus.
 Beck’s subjects vary, but the common thread in all of his images is viewpoint: the depiction of his encounter.
 Through Beck’s deft observation and description, his paintings serve as a chronicle of our time.